It's here!!! I'm thrilled to share this with all of you: for many moons I've…

 In asking this question, the answers vary from ‘dominance’ and ‘boss’, to ‘inspiration’ and someone who ‘paves a new road’.
 The responses, of course, reflect our own connotations and personal experiences with leadership, however negative or positive.

-Considering the related synonyms of ‘subordination’ are: servitude, submission, inferior, diminished, and made dependent, we can clearly see how the typical leadership structures and lived experience for women leaves much to be desired.
+Considering the related synonyms of ‘subordination’ are: servitude, submission, inferior, and diminished, we can clearly see how the typical leadership structures leave much to be desired for women.

 In turn, this causes many women to resist positions of leadership and subconsciously continue to give their power away because of their mixed relationship to ‘power’ itself.
 As of 2017, only 6.4% of the U.S.’s biggest companies (by revenue) are run by women [Fortune Magazine, June 2017].